Frequently Asked Questions

 Cabrillo's school code is 001124

 Your status depends on whether you meet the federal criteria for being an independent student.
 This has less to do with your individual financial circumstances and more to do with the federal guidelines.
 For example, students age 24 and over are considered independent, as are married students or those with children they take care of.
 Veterans and those on active duty with the armed forces are considered independent.
 But these are just a few examples of the most common criteria.
-See this for a more detailed list of criteria.
+See this reference on for a more detailed list of criteria.

 Your dependency status determines whether financial information from your parents needs to be included in your application and whether their finances will be considered in determining your aid eligibility.